-- solutions and mitigation measures which allow infrastructure to be installed in an environmentally sensitive manner. - 4.5.5 Some types of communication infrastructure benefit from permitted development rights and can be constructed without planning permission provided the Authority approve of its siting and appearance.
-The policies of this Local Plan and the Design Guide will be considered when deciding whether the siting and appearance of these proposals is acceptable. - 4.5.6 The International Commission on Non-ionizing Radiation Protection set out the public exposure auidelines for communications equipment.
-National Policy requires local planning authorities do not set health safeguards different from the International Commission guidelines for public exposure.
+4.5.6 The International Commission on Non-ionizing Radiation Protection set out the public exposure guidelines for communications equipment.
+National Policy requires that local planning authorities do not set health safeguards different from the International Commission guidelines for public exposure.